netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   * *No*: The service will not be booked.

 * *Enable Preferred Day*: The customer chooses a specific day on which the shipment should arrive.
+The available days are displayed dynamically, depending on the recipient's address.
 * *Enable Preferred Time*: The customer chooses a time frame within which the shipment should arrive.
+The available times are displayed dynamically, depending on the recipient's address.
 * *Preferred day / time handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
 Use a decimal point, not comma.
   The gross amount must be entered here (incl.
 VAT).
 If you want to offer the service